bbatton/Basic_Epoch_Build/README.md

 1. I have included a custom image as a place holder.
 The image is located in the MPMissions\DayZ_Epoch_11.Chernarus directory and the image is called loadingscreen.jpg

 1. You can replace this image with what ever image you want but it has to be 2048 pixels by 1024 pixels and be a .JPG in order to work.
-So just overwrite loadingscreen.jpg with your image that also has to be name loadingscreen.jpg
+So just overwrite loadingscreen.jpg with your image which also has to be titled loadingscreen.jpg or it won't work.

 # Installing BEC Rcon